smarthomej/addons/bundles/org.smarthomej.binding.tuya/README.md

 If the thing does not come online, check

+- if you really used the app and not the developer portal credentials
 - if you entered the correct country code (check in the App if you accidentally choose a wrong country)
 - check if you selected the correct "Data Center" in your cloud project (you can select more than one for testing).